qais-yousef/pi_test/README.md

 blocking another thread at higher nice value.

       --affine-cpu=NICE      CPU to affine the tasks to.
 Default 0.
+      --hp-1-nice=NICE       Nice value of 1st high priority thread to run at.
+                             Default 0.
-      --hp-nice=NICE         Nice value of high priority thread to run at.
+      --hp-2-nice=NICE       Nice value of 2nd high priority thread to run at.
                              Default 0.
       --lp-nice=NICE         Nice value of low priority thread to run at.
                              Default 10.